 Andy Bailey – Sober Living Home Coordinator

-I am the Sober Living Home Coordinator that has been given the opportunity to lead our long-term recovery homes on East Pikle Street.
+I am the Sober Living Home Coordinator that has been given the opportunity to lead our long-term recovery homes on East Pike Street.
 I suffered years of substance use disorder and more than a few brushes with the criminal justice system.
 Today I have years of recovery and by God’s Grace have been given back “all that the moths had eaten” and so much more, as referenced in Joel 2.
 I am passionate and driven to share Jesus Christ, guide others through recovery and grow the Harrison County recovery community.
 Please come see our beautiful houses.

-Desi Underwood – Ministry Coordinator
+Desi Underwood – Assistant Director